talmaq/Sales-Forecast-with-Linear-Regression-Model/README.md

 > **Note:** Make sure your dataset is placed in the root directory of the project with the name `train.csv`.

-## Project Structure

-\`\`\`plaintext
-Sales-Forecast-Linear-Regression/
-│
-├── sales_forecast.ipynb      # Jupyter Notebook containing the full analysis and model development ├── train.csv                 # CSV file containing the sales data (ensure this is present) ├── README.md                 # Project README file (you are reading this!)
-├── requirements.txt          # List of dependencies required to run the project └── results/                  # Directory to store results, plots, etc.
-\`\`\`

 ## Installation

 To run this project, you will need to have Python installed along with the following Python packages: